OSGeo/gdal/gdal/doc/source/drivers/vector/netcdf.rst

 .. shortname:: netCDF

-The netCDF driver support read and write
+The netCDF driver supports read and write
-(creation from scratch and append operations) to vector datasets (you can find documentation for the :ref:`raster side <raster.netcdf>`)
+(creation from scratch and in some cases append operations) to vector datasets (you can find documentation for the :ref:`raster side <raster.netcdf>`)

 NetCDF is an interface for array-oriented data access and is used for